What’s the big deal anyway?

 Space to Study?

 Students tell us – “I live with 8 other students in a house and I got the smallest bedroom, which means I’ve got the smallest desk ever and I’m next to the bathroom.
 It’s almost impossible to study for any period of time.
-As campus was closed due to the pandemic, I really struggled.

 Victoria, 3rd year, BA English tells us- “Consistently, the worst and most stressful part of living out in second and third year is getting the house sorted – deciding who to live with and what your budget is, what you want to and don’t want to sacrifice, and deciding on rooms.
 However, if you are able to have these difficult conversations with your group and can approach these situations with empathy and understanding, you know your group will be strong enough to weather any challenges living out might present!
 Once you actually move into your new home, all the worries will be behind you and you will be able to enjoy your newfound independence”.